Department Graduate Handbook

 V. DEGREE REQUIREMENTS

-Proven competence in one foreign language in fields that require foreign languages for research.
-The faculty in the student’s major field should determine the method by which the language requirement should be satisfied.
+The faculty in the student’s major field should determine the number of languages and method by which the language requirement should be satisfied.
+Any language requirement must be completed prior to the MA examination.

-A student must possess competence in those foreign languages that the major field requires.
-Language requirements must be completed prior to admission to candidacy, and preferably in the first year of study.
+The faculty in the student’s major field should determine the number of languages and method by which the language requirement should be satisfied.
+Any language requirement must be completed prior to admission to candidacy, and preferably in the first year of study.

 Foreign language requirements may be met by: